 And speaking of picnics, we’ve also got some great tips for you to enjoy an elegant yet stress free picnic this summer!

-At any rate, this is a jar full of delicious and flavorful lentils, savory sausage, crunchy vegetables, and a sweet and citrusy sauce drizzled throughout.
+What we’ve got here is a jar full of delicious and flavorful lentils, savory sausage, crunchy vegetables, and a sweet and citrusy sauce drizzled throughout.
 And I say jar because I like to serve it in jars when we take it to a picnic, like below.
 But you can serve it in a bowl if that’s your thing.

 What I love about this dish is that you can prepare it in advance, either the night before, or morning of your picnic or event, and the flavors will just get better and better as they sit and merry together.
 It’s great on the go as there’s nothing that will spoil (y’all already know about my aversion to mayo, so this one is 100% mayo free).